syncfusion-content/xamarin-docs/Xamarin/SfPicker/datetimepicker.md

 # Date Time Picker

-In our Xamarin Forms, SfPicker control has multi column support.
+In our Xamarin.Forms, SfPicker control has multi column support.
 Using this we can populate day, month, year, hour and minute values of collection in SfPicker control.

 We have demonstrated how to create custom DateTimePicker using Picker control in the following steps.